kennystrawnmusic/WakeUp/README.md

 Build instructions (7.0+)
 -------------------------

-1. Open the Dev Editor, then "Menu -> Git Clone" and plug in this app's URL to bootstrap the build
+1. Open the Dev Editor, then "Menu -> Git Clone" and plug in this project's URL to bootstrap the build
 2. Right-click "WakeUp [master]" in the resulting left side pane, then click "Bower Install" to install the Bower dependencies
 3. Right-click "WakeUp [master]" again, then click "Refactor for CSP" to make sure the dependencies take CSP compliance into account
 4. Click the "Run" button (looks sort of like a Play button) to test the app